peckwood/vuejs-2-the-complete-guide-practice/section-13-routing/README.md

   ]
 ```

-are on the same level, they are root routs, they are siblings to each other. the <router-view> component in App.vue is responsible for all the root routes.
+are on the same level, they are root routes, they are siblings to each other. the <router-view> component in App.vue is responsible for all the root routes.

 To set up a nested route, you need to add it as the children